 Prerequisite: Grade of "C" or higher in ECD 1013 Early Childhood Competencies.
 Offered in the spring semester.
-Basic fundamentals of health and safety for young children and appropriate child care facilities will be explored.
-Topics covered will include safety management, illness, accidents, injuries, and menu planning for all children in an inclusive environment.
+Basic fundamentals of health and safety for young children and appropriate childcare facilities will be explored.
+Topics covered will include safety management, illness, accidents, injuries, and menu planning to meet the needs of all children including those with unique individual developmental variations, to maximize physical, cognitive, social and emotional, and linguistic development.
 In addition, candidates will study local, state, and federal regulations for group care facilities, guidelines for conducting a needs assessment, site location, and playgrounds.
-Candidates earing a "C" or higher in this course will receive a certificate of completion for Health, Safety, and Nutrition through the Arkansas Professional Development Registry.
+Candidates earning a "C" or higher in this course will receive a certificate of completion for Health, Safety, and Nutrition through the Arkansas Professional Development Registry.
+Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall semester.
-Candidates will become familiar with a variety of ways to introduce all children (birth to pre-kindergarten) within an inclusive environment to ideas and concepts related to math and science.
-Candidates will create activities and plan and practice developmentally appropriate experiences that meet recognized standards (NAEYC, NCTM, etc.), Candidates earning a "C" or higher in this course will receive a certificate of completion for PreK Math and Science through the Arkansas Professional Development Registry.
-This course meets the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however candidates must earn a "C" or higher to receive the credential.
+Candidates will become familiar with a variety of ways to introduce children birth through preschool, including children with unique individual developmental variations to ideas and concepts related to math and science.
+Candidates will create activities; plan and practice developmentally appropriate experiences that would meet recognized standards (National Association for the Education and Young Children (NAEYC) and Council for Exceptional Children (CEC) for these areas.
+Candidates earning a "C" or higher in this course will receive a certificate of completion for PreK Math and Science through the Arkansas Professional Development Registry.
+This course meets the competencies for the Arkansas Birth through Prekindergarten Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.